scalar-labs/docker/.github/pull_request_template.md

 ## Additional notes (optional)

 > Provide any additional information or notes that may be relevant to the reviewers or stakeholders.

-## Release notes

-> Provide release note text for this PR based on the guidelines at [Guidelines for Writing Release Notes](https://developers.scalar-labs.com/docs/style-guide/release-notes/).
->
-> For example:
->
-> Added validation for the Consensus Commit mutation operation.